Book your 360Learning demo now

 The role of the learning and development (L&D) department is at a critical juncture.
 With the rapid pace of technological advancement and the evolving nature of job roles, addressing skills gaps has become more urgent.
 Failure to adapt corporate training strategies leaves companies ill-equipped in today’s ultra competitive landscape.

-The good news is that c-suites are finally recognizing the value of L&D. A 2023 report by the World Economic Forum reveals over 86% of companies intend to increase adoption of frontier technologies like AI to aid corporate training in the next 5 years.
+The good news is that c-suites are finally recognizing the value of L&D. A report by the World Economic Forum reveals over 86% of companies intend to increase adoption of frontier technologies like AI to aid corporate training in the next 5 years.

 Corporate training is more critical than ever.
 Changes in technology and the shift to remote work from the COVID pandemic have made continuous learning and upskilling essential.
 Companies are investing heavily in corporate training programs to make sure their employees keep up.
-Furthermore, a Linkedin Learning report revealed that 94% of employees would stay longer in a company if it invested in their learning and development.
-This highlights the crucial role of corporate training in employee engagement and retention.

 We’ve identified three of the biggest work and learning trends that are shaping the future of corporate training.
 Here’s how the landscape is evolving and what you need to do to make sure your corporate training programs stay useful and relevant.

-Corporate training must adapt by identifying, assessing, and closing skill gaps inside your company.
-The demand for new and evolving skills means that learning needs must be continuously identified and addressed.
+It’s also a hiring advantage.
+Opportunities for professional development within a company have become a big priority for jobseekers, and a reliable retention driver for organizations.
 Employees are eager to learn new skills, particularly around analytics, AI, and automation in office work environments.
 Develop corporate training programs and give them the tools they need to do this and build a stronger learning culture to appeal to potential candidates.

 The average shelf life of most learning content is less than five years, and that window continues to shorten.
 With technology changing quickly, sometimes from month to month, you will need to review and update corporate training materials frequently.
 A collaborative learning platform like 360Learning makes it easy for L&D departments to involve internal subject-matter experts in training content creation and optimization, by allowing SMEs to co-author and contribute to course materials.

 As companies increasingly move towards total or partial remote work, online learning programs are becoming more essential as part of a company’s corporate training plan.
-But, making the switch from in-person training means rethinking existing L&D processes and attitudes.
+Online training is not only cheaper and easier to organize than in-person training sessions, but it also allows employees to learn at their own pace, from anywhere.

 Look for learning solutions and corporate training programs that fit into employees’ daily lives, like micro-learning sessions, mobile learning, and collaborative learning that enables colleagues to engage asynchronously in courses.

+Traditional top-down management and learning models no longer meet employees’ needs.
 In the past, leadership and managers dictated when and what employees learned.
 L&D determined learning needs from managers, created training, and shared them with employees whose only job was to absorb the training.
-This was a slow, static process and not the most effective for learner engagement, content quality, or measurable business impact.

 Compare all this with a bottom-up, collaborative learning approach, where everyone at the company plays a role in identifying key learning needs and contributing to course creation.
 The learning process is decentralized and democratized.
 Anyone can declare a learning need, volunteer to create a course, or submit feedback on existing corporate training content.
-This means training becomes more relevant and easier to produce.
-Internal subject-matter experts can also easily share institutional knowledge, leading to a decrease in brain drain and information silos.

 Demographics play a huge role in this organizational shift.
 Millennials and Gen Z employees are beginning to dominate the workforce, and they prefer a different learning style than their predecessors.
 These workers prefer more collaborative work environments and self-directed learning paths.
 LinkedIn Learning’s 2020 Workplace Learning Report shows that 67% of Gen Z employees want corporate training experiences that are social and collaborative.